vishal-ramani/UBI-helm-module-example/documentation/README.md

 ## 2. What does the project do?

-This project does inspect the [template-terraform-gitops](https://github.com/cloud-native-toolkit/template-terraform-gitops) and needs to be seen in combination with the [gitops-verify-swagger-editor-example](https://github.com/thomassuedbroecker/gitops-verify-swagger-editor-example) outcome.
+This project does inspect the [template-terraform-gitops](https://github.com/cloud-native-toolkit/template-terraform-gitops).
-The repository documents how to create a module for [`Technology Zone Accelerator Toolkit`](https://modules.cloudnativetoolkit.dev/) `step-by-step` using the [helm terraform-gitops-ubi application example](https://github.com/argoproj/argocd-example-apps/tree/master/helm-guestbook) from the Argo CD GitHub repository.
+The repository documents how to create a module for [`Technology Zone Accelerator Toolkit`](https://modules.cloudnativetoolkit.dev/) `step-by-step` using the [ubi-helm example](https://github.com/thomassuedbroecker/ubi-helm) from the Argo CD GitHub repository.

 ### 2.1 Understand the [template-terraform-gitops](https://github.com/cloud-native-toolkit/template-terraform-gitops)